All Episodes

 Is it always our problem?

-1800-282-2882, Roger Hitchcock filling in for uh Rush.
+1-800-282-2882, Roger Hitchcock filling in for Rush.

 Because these things come home.

-May in fact be one of those folks if McCain's advice is taken to surge in Iraq to send more troops to Iraq, it may include his son.
+May in fact be one of those folks if McCain's advice is taken to surge in Iraq to send more troops to Iraq.

-As John McCain said, we can't afford to lose in Iraq because unlike Vietnam when we lost, we came home, Vietnam did not follow us home.
+At this moment, struggling as we are with Iraq, I don't think it's out of the question to ask, as John McCain said, we can't afford to lose in Iraq because unlike Vietnam when we lost, we came home, Vietnam did not follow us home.

-This conflict will follow us home.
+This conflict will follow us home, already has.

-And that's why the CBS News story, by the way, where the FBI was criticized by the House International Relations Investigative Subcommittee, two-year study on the whole bombing of Oklahoma Um in the Murrah building there uh that um the FBI did not follow up.
+And that's why the CBS News story, by the way, where the FBI was criticized by the House International Relations Investigative Subcommittee, two-year study on the whole bombing of Oklahoma City in the Murrah building there, that the FBI did not follow up, did not follow up with others involved.

-You know this story because it's been relentlessly pursued, mostly on talk radio and in other places, ignored by the uh drive by media, it's interesting that CBS News is doing this, that they're finally saying, you know, there were there were other people involved.
+You know this story because it's been relentlessly pursued, mostly on talk radio and at other places, ignored by the drive-by media.

 Yes, there were.

-Islamic terrorists for one.
+Islamic terrorists, for one.

 Here's Stan in Arsley, New York.

-Hi, Stan, welcome to the Rush Limbaugh program.
+Welcome to the Rush Limbaugh program.

 Hi, Roger.

-For years, they've been banging away at the Republicans and saying that uh the people, the poor people, the lower class, the middle class just didn't get a fair shake, the the upper class has all the money, all the wealthy people, and the stock market only does good for them, the wealthy people.
+For years, they've been banging away at the Republicans and saying that the people, the poor people, the lower class, the middle class, just didn't get a fair shake.

-However, how about all the millions, millions of people who have IRAs and 401ks who are little guys, and that money's invested in the market, and when that market goes up, these guys are doing great.
+However, how about all the millions, millions of people who have IRAs and 401ks who are little guys, and that money's invested in the market?

 There's no question.